 According to the Centers for Disease Control and Prevention, increased physical demands such as standing for long hours, bending a lot during pregnancy, or lifting heavy objects can increase a pregnant woman’s chances of miscarriage, preterm labor, or injury during pregnancy (4).

 Listen to your body and do not push yourself beyond the limits of your comfort.
 It is important to practice stress management.
-Additionally, it is important to be aware of exercise limitations to avoid any physical exertion.
-It is important to be careful while practicing prenatal exercise or do it only under an expert’s observation.
+Additionally, it is important to be aware of exercises to avoid during pregnancy to prevent excessive physical strain or undesirable consequences.
+It is also vital to be careful while practicing prenatal exercise or do it only under an expert’s observation.

 3. How Can I Lift Things While I Am Pregnant?